-The XV Latvian Song Festival will highlight the significant contribution made by emigres from Latvia to the music and culture of Canada with concerts on July 4 at Trinity St. Paul’s United Church, July 5 at Koerner Hall and July 6 at the Mattamy Event Centre.
+The XV Latvian Song and Dance Festival will highlight the significant contributions made by émigrés from Latvia to the music and culture of Canada with concerts on July 4 at Trinity St. Paul’s United Church, July 5 at Koerner Hall and July 6 at the Mattamy Event Centre.

 Concert of Sacred Music

-The Concert of Sacred Music at Trinity-St. Paul’s United Church on Thursday, July 4 with Choir and Orchestra will feature Canadian composer Imant Raminsh stunning Ave Verum Corpus and the North American premiere of the Missa Brevis Latviensis by Toronto composer George Juris Kenins.
-This work, commissioned by the outstanding State Choir “Latvija” in 2017, was first performed by them in Riga, Latvia on August 22, 2017 to great critical acclaim.
-Dedicated to, and inspired by, the 500th Anniversary of the Reformation, it is a significant addition to the catalogue of Canadian Sacred Choral music.
-Both of these works will be performed by our principal guest choir.
+The Concert of Sacred Music at Trinity-St. Paul’s United Church on Thursday, July 4 with The State Choir LATVIJA, festival choirs and orchestra will feature the stunning Ave Verum Corpus by Canadian composer Imant Raminsh and the North American premiere of Missa Brevis Latviensis by Canadian composer George Juris Ķeniņš.
+This work, commissioned by the outstanding State Choir LATVIJA in 2017, was first performed by them in Riga, Latvia on August 22, 2017 to great critical acclaim.
+Dedicated to, and inspired by, the 500th anniversary of the Reformation, it is a significant addition to the catalogue of Canadian sacred choral music.

 Concert of Orchestral and Chamber Music

-Always the highlight of the Festival, the Massed Choir Concert, more than 500 voices strong, will take place on Saturday, July 6 at the Mattamy Athletic Centre (Maple Leaf Gardens) and will bring together Latvian choirs from all over world in a program of Latvian Choral favorites and newly commissioned works by young Latvian composers from Canada, the USA, Australia and Latvia.
+Always the highlight of the Festival, the Mass Choir Concert, more than 500 voices strong, will take place on Saturday, July 6 at the Mattamy Athletic Centre (formerly Maple Leaf Gardens) and will bring together Latvian choirs from all over the world in a program of Latvian choral favorites and newly commissioned works by young Latvian composers from Canada, the USA, Australia and Latvia.

-Another significant event presented by the Festival will be a Cabaret evening on Friday, July 5 at our host hotel, the Hilton Toronto on University Ave., showcasing the best of Latvian popular music.
+Another significant event presented by the Festival will be the Cabaret evening on Friday, July 5 at our host hotel, the Hilton Toronto on University Ave, showcasing the best of Latvian popular music.